r-khvstnv/DishRecipes/README.md

 <br/><br/>

 ### Favorite Dishes
-_(1st Screenshot below)_ Fragment provides all favorite recipes.
-Like in the previous fragment, there is available selection of List displaying, Dish Editing and Deleting.
+_(1st Screenshot below)_ Fragment provides all favourite recipes.
+Like in the previous fragment, there is an available selection of List displaying, Dish Editing and Deleting.
 <br/>
 ![image](i_previews/fav_grid.png)
 ![image](i_previews/add_update_first.png)